Albafica28/IPGA-for-MTSP/README.md

 # IPGA-for-MTSP
-Based on the IPGA algorithm proposed by Zhou et al. (2018), this project developed a genetic algorithm package to solve the multi-traveling salesman problem.
+This project developed a genetic algorithm package to solve the multi-traveling salesman problem based on the IPGA proposed by Zhou et al. (2018).

+- Zhou, H., Song, M., & Pedrycz, W. (2018).
+A comparative study of improved GA and PSO in solving multiple traveling salesmen problem. *Applied Soft Computing*, 64, 564-580.